 The Northwest Rural Innovation and Student Engagement (NW RISE) Network formed to create a sense of belonging among educators from rural and remote districts while focusing on honing classroom practice and increasing student engagement.
 At present, 20 districts from Alaska, Idaho, Oregon, and Washington participate in network activities that include twice-a-year face-to-face convenings and year-long virtual opportunities to collaborate with other educators.
-(You can learn more about the project on the NW RISE page.)

 A new three-minute video, produced by Education Northwest, features several NW RISE educators talking about their experiences and challenges and the benefits they have received from participating in the network.

 Education Northwest’s Danette Parsley says that the video is meant to share member voices and perspectives on the need for and value of the network.
 “The video shows what NW RISE means to the educators who participate,” she says.

 A five-minute version of the video is also available.

 NW RISE is looking to grow its network by adding additional districts from Alaska, Idaho, Oregon, and Washington that meet its criteria.
 For more information, contact Rosie Santana.